joshmn/ahoy_captain/README.md

 # Caffeinate

 Caffeinate is a drip email engine for managing, creating, and sending scheduled email sequences from your Ruby on Rails application.

 Caffeinate provides a simple DSL to create scheduled email sequences which can be used by ActionMailer without any additional configuration.

 There's a cool demo with all the things included at [caffeinate.email](https://caffeinate.email).
 You can view the [marketing site source code here](https://github.com/joshmn/caffeinate-marketing).

+## Is this thing dead?

+No!
+Not at all!

+There's not a lot of activity here because it's stable and working!
+I am more than happy to entertain new features.

 ## Do you suffer from ActionMailer tragedies?